alexfakos/en2class/README.md

 2)Setting prices to maximize profits

-3)`Estimating' the price coefficient of demand from observed market shares prices, and known outside option utility
+3)`Estimating' the price coefficient of demand from observed market shares, prices, and known outside option utility

 INSTRUCTIONS